ray-project/ray/doc/source/hyperband.rst

 An example of this can be found in `hyperband_example.py <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/hyperband_example.py>`__.
 The progress of one such HyperBand run is shown below.

-Note that the HyperBand scheduler requires your trainable to support checkpointing, which is described in `Ray Tune documentation <tune.html#trial-checkpointing>`__.
+.. note:: Note that the HyperBand scheduler requires your trainable to support checkpointing, which is described in `Ray Tune documentation <tune.html#trial-checkpointing>`__.
 Checkpointing enables the scheduler to multiplex many concurrent trials onto a limited size cluster.

 ::